It was a romantic idea at first. As a cottage, it is simple and lovely. To live full time, it needs work. A lot of work.

 - find a pretty and small filing cabinet

 - window coverings

 This room is going to have to work hard for us.
-I have a studio in town, but do a lot of work and coaching from home, we wanted a sunny space for reading (this room is the sunniest, has the best view and is beautifully sunny, especially in winter) and we needed an occasional extra bed for guests.
+I have a studio in town, but I do a lot of work and coaching from home.
+We value a sunny and warm space for reading and this room is the sunniest, has the best view and is beautifully sunny – especially in winter.

-I hope to post all our room re-loves as we go along and chronicle all our cottage adventures.
-We will be living back and forth a bit in New Brunswick and Nova Scotia for awhile yet, staying in NB at our beach cottage.
+I hope to post all cottage room updates as we go along and chronicle all our cottage adventures.
+We will be living back and forth between New Brunswick and Nova Scotia for a while yet, staying in NB at our beach cottage.
 We have some updating to do there too.
 Living in 2 cottages is kinda crazy, but that seems to be how we roll.